-Free and fair competition is the core value of Hong Kong and also the key to success in business.
+Free and fair competition are the core values of Hong Kong and also the keys to success in business.
 It has always been the Group's goal to achieve the highest business ethics and integrity.
 It requests all its business partners to adhere to the same as well.

 In the selection of suppliers, we require them to respect the key values and principles of our code of practice.
 All business partners, including suppliers, contractors, franchisees, and wholesale partners must agree with our business philosophy.
-The Group disapproves of any corruptive practices, denounces and declines any monetary offers, gifts and favours from suppliers in any business transactions.
+The Group disapproves of any corruptive practices, denounces and declines any monetary offers, gift and favours from suppliers in any business transactions.